ATLAS.ti is one of the most powerful tools for qualitative research. See below for a few of the most important features of the software.

 The current query is displayed in the feedback pane.

 A result of a query in the query tool is always a list of quotations.
 These are displayed in the results list.
 From there you can also access the quotations in context or create an output via the output (printer) button.

 Via the Scope button, code queries can be combined with variables.
-For example, you can ask questions like “Give me all quotations coded with positive attitude towards candidate XY from female respondents between age 18 and 29”.
+For example, you can ask questions like “Give me all quotations coded with positive attitude towards candidate XY from female respondents between the ages of 18 and 29."

-The Cooccurrence Explorer allows to ask ATLAS.ti to show you codes that co-occur across all or selected primary documents.
+The Cooccurrence Explorer allows you to see codes that co-occur across all or just some selected primary documents.
 The result is a cross-tabulation of codes.
 It is often meaningful to apply filters for certain codes and documents in order to concentrate on a more specific set of concepts.
 The side panels in the code and document manager allow you to quickly prepare the kind of filters you need in order to produce the kind of tables you want.

 As an example, below we look at one of the questions posed in the sample project.
-The aim was to find out how parents and non-parents respond to the question of why or why not having children.
-In order to reduce the full set of codes, a code group (called code family in ATLAS.ti) was prepared that only contains the two attribute codes (#fam: has children and #fam: no children) and all codes related to “reasons for having children” and “reasons for not having children”.
+The aim is to find out how parents and non-parents respond to the question of "why or why not to have children."
+In order to reduce the full set of codes, a code group (called code family in ATLAS.ti) was prepared so that it only contains the two attribute codes (#fam: has children and #fam: no children) plus all codes related to “reasons for having children” and “reasons for not having children”.
 This family is then set as filter.

 In the code-cooccurence table the next step is to select the attribute codes as columns and all content codes as rows.

 This results in the following table, providing a quick overview of where the differences are.

 By clicking on the cells, you can access the qualitative data content behind it.